-This module deepens knowledge relating to investigation and management of concomitant and incomitant strabismus and amblyopia.
-It is one of two modules in the final year that are a part of a series of six (including ORTH137, ORTH140, ORTH237, ORTH240, ORTH335) that occur in each semester of the programme to deliver the fundamental skills and underpinning theoretical knowledge for orthoptic practice.
+This module deepens knowledge with critical evaluation of the investigation and management of concomitant and incomitant strabismus and amblyopia.
+It is one of two modules in the final year ( and part of a series of six throughout the programme) that address content related to orthoptic theory and practice.
 During the course of the module, additional orthoptic theory will be delivered alongside the evidence base that underpins orthoptic clinical practice.
-On completion of the module, successful students will be able to evaluate their own clinical practice as well as critique the practice of the orthoptic profession more generally, supporting this with reference to published research.
-In order to develop these themes, the module will be delivered through a range of asynchronous re-cap lectures and on campus clinical skills sessions (using appropriate PPE) that reinforce material relating to fundamental orthoptic principles covered in Year One and specific orthoptic conditions covered in Year Two.
-As the module progresses, a combination of ineractive synchronous seminars and tutorials will be utilised to develop the student’s ability to evaluate clinical practice and critique published literature relating to specific conditions and clinical practice in order to become a competent practitioner.
-The assessment of the module will be a combination of a seen written examination, an un-seen written examination and an oral presentation.
+On completion of the module, successful students will be able to critically evaluate their own clinical practice as well as critique the practice of the orthoptic profession more generally, supporting this with reference to published research.
+In order to develop these themes, the module will be delivered through a range of asynchronous re-cap lectures and on campus clinical skills sessions that reinforce material relating to fundamental orthoptic principles covered in Year One and specific orthoptic conditions covered in Year Two.
+As the module progresses, a combination of interactive synchronous seminars and tutorials will be utilised to develop the student’s ability to evaluate clinical practice and critique published literature relating to specific conditions and clinical practice in order to become a competent practitioner.
+The assessment of the module will be a combination of a clinical case scenario practical examination (computer based), an un-seen written examination and an oral presentation.

 Through acombination of lectures and clinical skills sessions, this module willenable students to develop their understanding of optics andrefraction introduced earlier in the course (ORTH138).
 Students willdevelop knowledge from modules in year one and two, inorder to learn subjective and objective refraction techniques, aswell as develop a detailed understanding of the optical principles thatunderpin clinical refraction and prescription of spectacles.
 The module willalso introduce students to low vision assessment, and the legal aspects ofprescribing optical corrections relevant to orthoptic clinical practice.
 Assessment of thismodule consists of a practical exam that tests the student’s ability to performsubjective and objective retinoscopy to a competent level, and a written examdesigned to assess detailed theoretical and legal aspects of the module.